SanzharMrz/NLP-papers/Multimodality/Pix2Struct.md

 **Pix2Struct is an image-encoder-text-decoder based on the Vision Transformer (ViT)**

-To summarize, our major contributions are as follows:
+summarize:

-• We introduce the area of general-purpose visually-situated language understanding, which consists of diverse tasks but common challenges.
+• they introduce the area of general-purpose visually-situated language understanding, which consists of diverse tasks but common challenges.

-• We propose a screenshot parsing pretraining objective based on the HTML source of web pages.
-We show that our objective is more effective than previous attempts at enabling the elegant pixel-to-text design for general-purpose visually-situated language understanding.
+• they propose a screenshot parsing pretraining objective based on the HTML source of web pages. they show that our objective is more effective than previous attempts at enabling the elegant pixel-to-text design for general-purpose visually-situated language understanding.

-• We introduce variable-resolution input representations to the Vision Transformer and new finetuning strategies that seamlessly integrate language and vision inputs by directly rendering any language prompts on top of the input image
+• they introduce variable-resolution input representations to the Vision Transformer and new finetuning strategies that seamlessly integrate language and vision inputs by directly rendering any language prompts on top of the input image

 **Problem with VIT**